Voice recordings and data from the mother ship that carried the Titan submersible before it imploded will be examined, investigators say - Local News 8

 Voice recordings and data from the mother ship that carried the Titan submersible before it imploded will be examined, investigators say

+The panel will be tasked with determining what caused the tragedy and offer possible recommendations “to the proper authorities to pursue civil or criminal sanctions as necessary,” Neubauer said at a Sunday news conference.

+The Coast Guard probe – one of several announced since the Titan imploded – is just beginning and will concentrate on collecting debris from the wreckage and interviews.
+After that, the board will hold a public hearing to gather additional testimony from witnesses, Neubauer said.
+It will then issue a report with evidence, conclusions and recommendations, he added.

-(CNN) — As a remotely operated robot maps out the debris field from the fatal Titan submersible implosion, investigators will be reviewing voice recordings from the mother ship that carried the vessel and its five occupants on its journey to the site of the Titanic wreckage, officials said.
+As officials try to piece together exactly what happened, investigators will also be reviewing voice recordings from the mother ship that carried the vessel and its five occupants, Canadian officials said.

 The crew and family members were also being interviewed aboard the Polar Prince, which returned to St. John’s, the capital of Newfoundland and Labrador, with its flags at half-mast Saturday.